masaharutennis/xARPES/README.md

 	python3 -m venv <my_venv>

-It has to be activated whenever installing/running Exubi:
+It has to be activated whenever installing/running xARPES:

 	source <my_venv>/bin/activate